Defining national health goals

 In 2000, the Federal Ministry of Health, together with the Laender, took the initiative to establish national health goals and initiate their implementation into every-day life.
 The Association for Social Security Policy and Research (Gesellschaft für Versicherungswissenschaft und -gestaltung e.V.) was entrusted with a corresponding pilot project called ‘Forum gesundheitsziele.de' ('Health Goals Forum.de’).
 The results were so good – between 2000 and 2006, six national health goals were developed and in some cases their implementation had already commenced – that the parties involved decided to continue this process that is backed by all of the most important stakeholders in the health care system.

 The co-operation in this network is based on the 'Joint Declaration' that was adopted in 2007.
 In its updated 2010 version, the sponsoring agencies and partners of this network reaffirm their resolve to continue their successful co-operation.
-Moreover, they undertake, each within its remit,
+Moreover, they undertook, each within its remit,

 to match their own activities to the health goals,